 In some cases, you may experience problems after installing your Nest thermostat that can be fixed by connecting a Nest Power Connector or a C wire.

 If your system can’t deliver consistent power to your thermostat to keep its battery charged or correctly control heating and cooling, you may experience one or more of these symptoms:

 - Your system unexpectedly turns on or off

-- Your system is making strange noises: chattering, stuttering, clicking or thumping - this can be caused by your system turning on and off rapidly
+- Your system is making strange noises: chattering, stuttering, clicking or thumping

 - Heating or cooling is always on, and won’t turn off